jpreecedev/developerhandbook/src/pages/git-for-net-developers/index.md

 ---
 layout: post
 title: .NET developers, utilize Git better using the command prompt
+description: Git is a complex tool and can be difficult for .NET developers who are not used to using the command line.
+This post looks at how start putting that right.
 date: 2014-09-14
 categories: ['Git']
 tags: ['git', 'Git', 'tfs']